 Hi all,

 The Groovy team is very pleased to announce the first beta of the Groovy 2.3 release!

-Groovy 2.3.0-beta-1 is actually already a feature-complete beta, so the release cycle towards the final version will be very short
+Groovy 2.3.0-beta-1 is actually already a feature-complete beta, so the release cycle towards the final version will be very short.

 ...

-The Rick (Hightower)/ Andrey duo spent a fair amount of time optimizing our JSON support, making Groovy 2.3’s JSON support usually
+The Rick (Hightower)/ Andrey duo spent a fair amount of time optimizing our JSON support, making Groovy 2.3’s JSON support usually faster than all the JSON libraries available in the Java ecosystem.

-JsonSlurper, you’ll be able to set different parser types depending on the kind of input you wish to parse, particularly if you know the size of the payload you expect to parse, or whether you want a more tolerant parser which accepts elements like comments which are not normally supported by the JSON specification (GROOVY-6546).
+With JsonSlurper, you’ll be able to set different parser types depending on the kind of input you wish to parse, particularly if you know the size of the payload you expect to parse, or whether you want a more tolerant parser which accepts elements like comments which are not normally supported by the JSON specification (GROOVY-6546).

-JsonBuilder and StreamingJsonBuilder, which both use JsonOutput for output generation, the serialization has also been tremendously improved (GROOVY-6554).
+On the output front, with JsonBuilder and StreamingJsonBuilder, which both use JsonOutput for output generation, the serialization has also been tremendously improved (GROOVY-6554).

+Hi all,